Zag-Research/Zag-Smalltalk/Documentation/Garbage_Collection.md

 - all stacks and code addresses are outside the range of valid heap pointers, so by being careful to never save anything in a stack frame that looks like a heap reference, scanning a stack for roots can proceed very quickly.
 A single comparison suffices for 99.95% of all possible 64-bit values
 - the format of indexable objects encodes if they are pointer-free, so don't need to be scanned
 - each thread has its own nursery heap, so there is no contention on allocation
-- the list of weak object that must be scanned at the end of the collection is outside the heap
+- the list of weak objects that must be scanned at the end of the collection is outside the heap

 ## Copying Collector